Venezuela crisis explained

 CAFOD has been supporting local organisations to provide aid, including food, shelter, legal aid and psychosocial support, to the growing number of people who have sought refuge in neighbouring countries.

-CAFOD’s local partner Caritas Colombia, initially, they opened a restaurant in Cúcuta, a city on the border with Venezuela.
+Initially, Caritas Colombia opened a restaurant in Cúcuta, a city on the border with Venezuela.

 As the crisis has grown – it is estimated around one million migrants have now crossed the border into Colombia - they now operate in more places.
 Their main aim is to supply food and emergency aid, as well as legal and psychosocial assistance.